 1285 Front St, Lahaina, HI 96761

 This is among the few reservations my wife and I always make when we go to Maui.
 The food is inventive and I have officially dubbed their Ahi Avo "Gummy Bears."
 That fish is so red, and so good, it might as well come in a package in the candy section.
 The garlic noodles are a must-get, and their Steamed Pork Buns are delicious.
-The cocktails are also delicious and their new (re)location here on Front street is amazing at sunset.
+If you are super hungry, I'd add the Singapore Noodles, which offer some curry-flavored deliciousness.
+The cocktails are also great and their new (re)location on Front street is amazing at sunset.

 1307 Front St, Lahaina, HI 96761